 CPW will continue to coordinate with other agencies and organizations to achieve wolf conservation and management objectives.
 This will be accomplished by continuing to use the expertise of the U.S. Fish and Wildlife Service (USFWS), the U.S. Department of Agriculture's Wildlife Services Program Animal Plant Inspection Service (APHIS), U.S. Forest Service (USFS), Bureau of Land Management (BLM), Colorado Department of Agriculture (CDA), Colorado Department of Education (CDE), and other state agencies, tribal governments, and private sector professionals.
 Coordination with other state land management agencies, such as the State Land Board, Colorado State Forest Service, and others, will occur as needed.
 Further, CPW will engage non-governmental stakeholder organizations for input regarding wolf management in Colorado.
-CPW will inform public and private land management decisions.
+CPW will inform public and private land managers of general wolf presence on their respective lands as needed to facilitate informed management decisions.
 This information will not be "real-time" information or even necessarily recent location information (especially on private land where data sharing is restricted).
 As resources permit CPW staff will inform county boards of government of wolf-related activities as needed and requested.